Jikji: Rediscovery

 The metal-printed Jikji became known to the world in 1901 through its inclusion in the appendix of the Bibliographie coréenne, compiled by the French sinologist and scholar of Korea, Maurice Courant (1865–1935).
 In 1972, the Jikji was displayed in Paris during the "International Book Year" hosted by the National Library of France, gaining it worldwide attention for the first time.
 The book was "rediscovered" by Dr. Park Byeongseon, a National Library of France librarian.
-Dr. Park died in 2011.
+Park died in 2011.

-The Jikji was printed using metal print in Heungdeok Temple outside Cheongjumok in July 1377, a fact recorded in its postscript.
-The fact that it was printed in Heungdeok Temple in Uncheondong, Cheongju, was confirmed when Cheongju University excavated the Heungdeok Temple site in 1985.
+The Jikji was printed using metal type in Heungdeok Temple outside Cheongju-mok in July 1377, a fact recorded in its postscript.
+That it was printed in Heungdeok Temple in Uncheon-dong, Cheongju, was confirmed when Cheongju University excavated the Heungdeok Temple site in 1985.

 Heungdeok Temple was rebuilt in March 1992.
-In 1992, the Early Printing Museum of Cheongju was opened, and from 2000, it took the Jikji as its central theme.
+In 1992, the Cheongju Early Printing Museum was opened, and from 2000, it took the Jikji as its central theme.

 The Manuscrits Orientaux department of the National Library of France preserves only the final volume of the Jikji.

-On September 4, 2001, the Jikji was formally added to UNESCO's Memory of the World.
-The Jikji Memory of the World Prize was created in 2004 to commemorate the creation of the Jikji.
+On 4 September 2001, the Jikji was formally inscribed on UNESCO's Memory of the World Register.
+The UNESCO/Jikji Memory of the World Prize was created in 2004 to commemorate the creation of the Jikji.